Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Kansas City, MO 64108

-Witnesses to a car accident are asked to provide a statement about what they saw before the accident occurred, as it was occurring and after.
+Witnesses to a car accident are asked to provide a statement about what they saw before the accident occurred, as it was occurring, and after.
 These statements can help corroborate your claims and the supporting elements of causation and liability, helping you prove the other driver was at fault.
-However, if a witness is not seen as credible, he or she may end up hurting your case rather than helping.
+However, if they are not seen as a credible witness, he or she may end up hurting your case rather than helping.

 The definition of credibility is the “quality of being trustworthy or believable.”